MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/handle-service-errors-exceptions.md

 >  - **Environment:** Indicate whether the issue occurs in the production or sandbox environment.

 ## <a name="faultoverview"></a>Fault Model Overview
 When a Bing Ads API service operation fails, it will return a service fault e.g., the Customer Management service can return [ApiFault](../customer-management-service/apifault.md).
 The fault exceptions include one or more error objects.
 The error objects contain the details of why the service operation failed and a code that uniquely identifies the error.
-For a list of error codes, see [Microsoft Advertising Operation Error Codes](operation-error-codes.md).
+For a list of error codes, see [Bing Ads API Operation Error Codes](operation-error-codes.md).

 Available fault and data objects vary per service.
 This table describes the fault model and links to error data objects for each service.